astronomer/docs/astro/runtime-version-lifecycle-policy.md

 ## Legacy Astro Runtime versions

-The following table contains all major Runtime releases which are out of support.
+The following table contains all major Runtime releases that are no longer supported.
 Astronomer is not obligated to answer support questions regarding these versions.

 | Runtime version                                 | Airflow version | Release date     | End of maintenance date |
 | ----------------------------------------------- | --------------- | ---------------- | ----------------------- |